Court Rules Mother Must Take More Time with Kids: So It Sentences Her to Jail

 For the full story, click here and here.

-3 Responses to “Court Rules Mother Must Take More Time with Kids: So It Sentences Her to Jail”
+3 thoughts on “Court Rules Mother Must Take More Time with Kids: So It Sentences Her to Jail”

 I’ve already represented a person facing possible jail on civil contempt charges filed against them for non-payment and we won.
 IF the other side really wanted child support payments, I don’t understand what the other side was trying to accomplish by forcing someone to hire an attorney to avoid prison which would make it impossible to make any child support payments.